jin-co/plain/google/README.md

 - Google signals
 https://support.google.com/analytics/answer/9445345#zippy=%2Cin-this-article
-> Google signals are session data from sites
+> Google signals are session data from sites which allows you to measure cross-device engagement without the need for user ID
 >> that Google associates with users who have signed in to their Google accounts
 >> and who have turned on Ads Personalization
 > used to enable cross-device reporting, cross-device remarketing, and cross-device conversion export to Ads.